 The pandemic also fueled pet ownership in the U.K. According to pet ownership statistics from the Office of National Statistics, the industry saw an increase of about 23% from 2020 to 2021 to 9.3 billion GBP.

-The information also revealed that since the beginning of the data available from the ONS survey in 2005, there is a 270% increase overall.
+The information also revealed that since the beginning of the data available from the ONS survey in 2005, there has been a 270% increase overall.
 This does not include the significant budget Brits spend on wellies (rubber boots) to walk in the muck next to their canine.

-In 2020, Brits Spent 3.8 Billion Pounds on Vet Bills (Evening Standard)
+In 2024, Brits Spent 6.3 Billion Pounds on Vet Bills (Vet News and Views)

-In Canada, the Average Budget for Pet Owners Is Estimated to Be $2,430 (CAD) Annually (HelloSafe)
+In Canada, the Average Budget for Dog Owners Is Estimated to Be $3,020 (CAD) annually (HelloSafe)

 It’s not just American pet owners who invest in pet care and pet services.
-Canadians increased their pet budgets by 17.11% in just three years on all animals, but the average dog and cat owner spend the most at USD 1818.43 annually.
+Canadians increased their pet budgets over four years for all animals, but the average dog and cat owner spends the most at USD 1818.43 annually.

 From 2021 to 2024, the yearly cost to own a dog in Canada went up from $2,450 to $3,020.
 That’s a 23.3% increase in just three years.